 Arrange in the air fryer allowing some space between each one.
 Cook at 375-degrees for 8 minutes.
 Turn and then cook an additional 8 minutes at the same temperature.
 I did not preheat my air fryer, and cooking time is the same for either quail or chicken eggs.

 Serve immediately, or store for up to one week in an airtight container in the refrigerator.
 These scotch eggs in the air fryer can be made ahead and then reheated for a few minutes in the toaster oven, air fryer, or oven prior to serving.
+A great alternative for another great portable breakfast are egg bites!

 Serve with mustard, siracha mayo, or grape jelly.